Museums

 Alfred Brown Museum (Sparta)

-A large collection of post cards from the 1904 World's Fair, a drum from the Civil War, Indian artifacts, old uniforms, and school artifacts anchor
+A large collection of post cards from the 1904 World's Fair, a drum from the Civil War, Indian artifacts, old uniforms, and school artifacts anchor the collection.

 132 W. Broadway St., the old Sparta City Hall | Sparta, IL